xenycx/DiscordTTCBOT/README.md

-## Arhived because private API no longer works.
+## Archived because private API no longer works.
 I might fix it in the future but currently it does not work.
 (AI features and ask command still work tho)

 # DiscordTTCBOT